Mycelium Robotics

 Sourcing strategies that work

-Map autonomous vehicle companies, warehouse AMR companies, drone firms, and defence robotics programmes.
-These are the primary sources.
+Map autonomous vehicle companies, warehouse AMR companies, drone firms, and defense robotics programs.
+These are the primary sources, concentrated in hubs like Pittsburgh and the Bay Area.
 Research groups at CMU, MIT, Stanford, and Georgia Tech are productive for senior or research-adjacent roles.

 Approach with specificity.
 Tell candidates what system they will be working on, what the real deployment environment is, and what the team structure looks like.
 Generic outreach fails with this market.